queezythegreat/arduino-cmake/README.markdown

-Setting Arduino CMake
+Setting up Arduino CMake
 ----------------------

 The first step in generating Arduino firmware is including the **Arduino CMake** module package.
 This easily done with:

     find_package(Arduino)

-To have a specific minimal version of the Arduino SDK, you can specify the version like so:
+To have a specific minimal version of the *Arduino SDK*, you can specify the version like so:

     find_package(Arduino 22)

-That will require an Arduino SDK version 0022 or newer.
+That will require an *Arduino SDK* version **0022** or newer.
 To ensure that the SDK is detected you can add the **REQUIRED** keyword:

     find_package(Arduino 22 REQUIRED)